Visiting the Washington DC on a short holiday can be daunting.

 Like most cities, Washington has plenty of venues where you can watch the latest movies and old favorites.

 Here are a few to keep an eye on.

 - Visit the Union Market in summer.
 Drive-in theaters are few and far between these days, but you can find one here if you plan your trip for sometime between August and November.
 If you don’t take a car, don’t worry, lawn seats are free!

 - Some more modern theaters include the Suns Cinema and the Regal Majestic Stadium, which plays IMAX movies.

-8. Show at a Live Theatre
+8. Shows at a Live Theatres

 Washington DC may not have Broadway, but it is on par for talent and options.

 Both newer and classic plays are featured in most Washington DC theaters.